 RPLND for stage I and IIA non-seminoma.
+RPLND as a primary treatment for stage I and IIA non-seminoma helps reduce the risk of recurrence and is used to stage the cancer.
 About 25% of patients with clinical stage I non-seminoma who have an RPLND are found to have lymph nodes with cancer.
 In other words, the surgery shows that they have stage II disease.
-For men with clinical stage I disease, the risk of recurrence can be lowered with RPLND.
-In these situations, RPLND is done as a treatment that reduces the risk of recurrence, in addition to being used to stage the cancer.
-This makes it possible to determine which men are most likely to need chemotherapy after RPLND.
+The risk of the cancer returning after treatment can be lowered to about 1% by giving 2 cycles of chemotherapy after the RPLND.
 Doctors are now able to better determine which stage I tumors are at a higher risk of having spread to the lymph nodes or beyond, based on the results of the pathology tests performed on the tumor in the testicle after it is removed.
 Decisions about whether to have an RPLND may be based on the patient’s risk factors.
-Surveillance (see above) for patients with low-risk disease and chemotherapy for patients with high-risk disease may be recommended for some, but RPLND is a reasonable treatment option when a patient can see a urologist with extensive experience with RPLND.
+RPLND is a reasonable treatment option when a patient can see a urologist with extensive experience with RPLND.
 If an RPLND is chosen for stage I non-seminoma, it is usually done within 6 weeks after orchiectomy.

 If 5 or fewer lymph nodes have cancer and none are larger than 2 cm (pN1), this surgery alone is successful for 80% to 90% of men, while about 10% to 20% of men will have a recurrence.
 If more lymph nodes have cancer (pN2 or pN3), surgery alone is successful for about 50% of patients, while the other 50% will have a recurrence.
 The advantage of the RPLND is that it can cure most patients with small lymph node metastases, provide a more accurate assessment of the extent of disease, and avoid the need for frequent CT scans of the abdomen during follow-up care.
 It also reduces the chance that a man with early-stage (stage I) testicular cancer will need chemotherapy.

 The main disadvantage of this surgery for stage I non-seminoma is that 70% of patients are cured by removal of the testicle alone.
-For these men, a RPLND offers no curative benefit, although it does allow the man to avoid the regular CT scans needed with surveillance, as well as, possibly, peace of mind.
+For these men, a RPLND offers no curative benefit, although it does allow the man to avoid regular CT scans, as well as, possibly, peace of mind.

 Despite the surgery, about 10% of testicular cancers recur even if the lymph nodes were not found to have cancer.
 If the RPLND finds that the lymph nodes have cancer, then a decision needs to be made whether to give 2 courses of chemotherapy (see below) to decrease the chance of recurrence to about 1%.
 However, surveillance is also an option, beginning treatment with chemotherapy only if the cancer recurs.
 This is because this type of cancer has a greater than 95% chance of being cured with 3 cycles of chemotherapy if the recurrence is diagnosed early through regular monitoring.

-- RPLND to remove residual tumors after chemotherapy.
-Removing masses larger than 1 cm that remain after chemotherapy for non-seminomas is believed to be an essential part of treating the disease when it can be safely done.
-About 35% to 40% of men going through such surgery will have a mass that contains teratoma, and about 10% to 15% will have 1 of the other germ cell cancers.
+RPLND to remove residual tumors after chemotherapy.
+RPLND may be an option for men with stage II or stage III non-seminoma who have retroperitoneal masses that remain after finishing chemotherapy (see below).
+In men with non-seminoma, any masses larger than 1 cm that remain after chemotherapy are removed if it is possible.
+About 35% to 40% of men going through such surgery will have a mass that contains teratoma.
+About 10% to 15% will have 1 of the other types of germ cell cancers.
 The other 40% to 50% of men will have no cancer or teratoma found and there will only be scarring and/or normal lymph node tissue.
 Usually, RPLND after chemotherapy is only needed if there are enlarged nodes (greater than 1.0 cm) on scans taken after chemotherapy ends.
 However, some treatment centers will perform an RPLND after chemotherapy in men who had enlarged retroperitoneal lymph nodes before chemotherapy even if the lymph nodes return to normal size (less than 1 cm) after chemotherapy.
 For men found to have teratoma, no additional treatment is given after RPLND.
 For men found to have seminoma, embryonal carcinoma, yolk sac tumor, or choriocarcinoma, 2 additional cycles of chemotherapy are generally recommended after RPLND.

 Side effects of RPLND

 Some patients may experience temporary side effects from RPLND, such as bowel obstruction (blockage) or infection.
 This procedure should not affect a man's ability to have an erection, orgasm, or sexual intercourse.
-However, it may cause infertility because it can damage the nerves that control ejaculation.
-RPLND performed after chemotherapy is a more complex surgery and is more likely to cause infertility from being unable to ejaculate and other side effects.
+However, it may cause infertility because it can damage the nerves that control ejaculation, which can stop men from being able to ejaculate.
+RPLND performed after chemotherapy is a more complex surgery and is more likely to cause the loss of ejaculation and other side effects.

 Men are encouraged to consider banking sperm before RPLND.
-There are surgical techniques that are usually successful at sparing the nerves involved with ejaculation.
-Men should talk about these options with their doctors before surgery.
+There are surgical techniques that are usually successful at sparing the nerves involved with ejaculation when RPLND is done as the initial treatment for stage I or stage II cancer.
+However, these techniques are much less effective when RPLND is done to remove residual masses after chemotherapy.
+Men should talk about these concerns with their doctors before surgery.

 Other types of surgery to remove cancer remaining after chemotherapy

-After chemotherapy (see below), some men may have cancer remaining in lymph nodes outside the retroperitoneum, in the lungs, liver, or other organs.
+After chemotherapy (see below), some men may have cancer remaining in the lungs, liver, other organs, or in the lymph nodes in the pelvis, chest, or neck.
 These tumors should also be removed if it is safe to do so.
 This may involve surgery in more than 1 part of the body.
 This type of surgery is complex and requires an experienced team of surgeons.
-If only some of the remaining tumors can be removed, then surgery is not usually performed.
+If only some of the remaining tumors can be removed, then surgery may not be performed.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles of treatment given over a set period of time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of treatment given over a set period of time.
 A cycle of chemotherapy for testicular cancer typically lasts 3 weeks.
 And, men with testicular cancer may receive 1 to 4 cycles of treatment, depending on the stage of the cancer.
-During treatment, a patient may receive 1 drug at a time or combinations of different drugs at the same time.
+During treatment, a patient may receive 1 drug at a time or combinations of different drugs given at the same time.